MizaGBF/GBFAL/readme.md

 The main page:
 - The Asset Lookup, `index.html`, to search assets.

-The bonus, fun pages:
+The bonus pages:
 - The Spark Maker, `spark.html`, for users to keep track of their "spark".
-- The Character Ranker, `ranker.html`, for users to rank characters.
+- The Character Ranker game, `ranker.html`, for users to rank characters.
+- The Smash or Pass game, `smash.html`, for users to rank characters.

 Both are using assets and codes from [GBFML](https://github.com/MizaGBF/GBFML).